Jordon-L/grocery-price-tracker/README.md

 # grocery-price-tracker

 ## Why I made this
 With the rise in food price, I created my own price tracker for my local grocery store.
+This price tracker uses the user's local browser to mimic the user visiting the pages to circumvent IP bans.
 (Currently works with Real Canadian Superstore)

 ## Images